snugel/cas-offinder/README.md

   - NVidia: https://developer.nvidia.com/cuda-downloads

 * Download target organism's chromosome FASTA files.
+You can find one in below link:

+  http://hgdownload.soe.ucsc.edu/downloads.html (UCSC genome sequences library)

+  or http://ensembl.org/info/data/ftp/index.html (Ensembl sequence library)

-You can find one in below link: http://hgdownload.soe.ucsc.edu/downloads.html (UCSC genome sequences library) Untar and ungzip them in a directory.
+  Untar and ungzip them in a directory.

-* Download Cas-OFFinder binary, or compile its source code to have its binary.
+* Download Cas-OFFinder binary, or compile (below section) its source code to have its binary.

   Check 'Usage' section above to continue!

 Compile